Times of drought highlight the need for grassland management

 Variations in growing conditions and grass use are not a bad thing for biodiversity.
 The prairies have evolved with that reality, and the rich biodiversity of Manitoba depends on it.
 Some species require very different conditions than others throughout their life cycle.
 For instance, birds may need higher grasses for nesting and shorter grasses when foraging for food.

 The ability of grasslands to support biodiversity and livestock production during extremes is a result of management history.
 Taller grass has deeper roots, which are able to access moisture deeper in the soil during dry periods.
 Also, the energy reserves that plants have access to are greater when they haven't been over used.
 Minimal bare ground and an appropriate duff layer (the layer of dead grass that covers the soil) also insulate the soil and reduce evaporation.
 This keeps higher soil moisture levels for longer periods of time.
 Good soil structure that isn't compacted also allows rainfall to penetrate down instead of running off.
 In this way, good grass management maintains and enhances biodiversity and supports profitable livestock production.

 Despite all of this, there are still times when the skies don't cooperate and drought conditions turn into emergencies.
 As a community member, the Nature Conservancy of Canada (NCC) in Manitoba has been asked to support our neighbours by making pasture or hay available for emergency use.
-In recognition of the very low moisture levels being experienced in many parts of Manitoba for the second year running, NCC is working with the relevant local or provincial authorities in order to have our lands made available to our neighbours in need.
+In recognition of the very low moisture levels being experienced in many parts of Manitoba for several years running, NCC is working with the relevant local or provincial authorities in order to have our lands made available to our neighbours in need.

 For a list of NCC's Manitoba properties available to producers, please click here.
 Interested producers should call 1-866-683-6934 and indicate which area of Manitoba they are inquiring about.
-They will be directed to the appropriate local NCC natural area coordinator.
+They will be directed to the appropriate local NCC natural area manager.